|1.||Early Years and Starting Primary School||2.||Identifying and Assessing Children's needs in Early Years||3.||Services and Support|

 2. Identifying and Assessing Children's needs in Early Years

-Early Years Providers (day nurseries, pre-schools, playgroups, registered childminder daycare and local authority Nursery Schools) are required to promote equality and inclusion, particularly for disadvantaged families, looked after children and children in need.
-To work with parents/carers to give each child support to fulfil their potential.
-Providers funded to deliver early education places must ensure that they have regard to the Special Educational Needs Code of Practice and that they effectively meet the needs of children with special educational needs and disabilities (SEND).
+Early Years Providers (day nurseries, pre-schools, playgroups, registered childminder daycare and local authority Nursery Schools) are required to promote equality and inclusion, particularly for disadvantaged families, looked after children and children in need, to work with parents/carers to give each child support to fulfil their potential.
+Providers funded to deliver early education places must ensure that they bear in mind the Special Educational Needs Code of Practice, and that they effectively meet the needs of children with special educational needs and disabilities (SEND).

 Every setting will have an overall approach to monitoring the progress and development of all children with an on-going formative assessment based on observations which are used to inform future planning.
-Your setting will follow The Early Years Foundation Stage which will includes two written assessments for parents and other professionals:
+Your setting will follow The Early Years Foundation Stage, which will include two written assessments for parents and other professionals:

 Following assessment from progress, where there is cause for concern, practitioners will work in partnership with parents/carers to agree how the child should be best supported and to ensure progress is regularly reviewed.